segmentstream-com/segmentstream-com.github.io/_docs/for-analyst/events.md

 * Click
 * Impression

->Important!
-SegmentStream has 1 built-in event - Viewed Page.
-This event occurs when the SegmentStream library is fully loaded.
+> Important!
+The default SegmentStream client library always sends a built-in Viewed Page event after loading.
+This event can be disabled by turning off the [Automatic sending of the Viewed Page event](/for-analyst/settings#sendViewedPageEvent) option in the project settings.

 ![](/img/events.1.png)